eginwong/course-notes/philosophy/a-solution-for-loneliness.md

 Questions:
 - What are your personal experiences with volunteering?
-- What do you think about our responsibility as consultants in corporate social responsibiltiy?
+- What do you think about our responsibility as consultants in corporate social responsibility?